 As of today, the ETFs market represents $1 trillion in assets and the numbers of new ETFs launched increases every year.

 But what is behind ETFs?
 An Exchange Traded Fund is a financial instrument that represents a basket of different securities, such as stocks for example, that sometimes aim to replicate the performance of an index, a commodity, a specific segment, or just about anything.
 This product is in a way very similar to mutual funds.
 Both instruments consist of a mix of various assets and represent a common way for investors to diversify.
-However, the main difference is that mutual funds can only be purchased at the end of the trading day.
+However, the main difference is that a mutual fund can only be purchased at the end of the trading day.
 On the other hand, an ETF can be day-traded like an ordinary stock.

 For example, a very popular ETF is the SPY (SPDR S&P 500 Trust ETF) which aims to track the S&P 500 index.
 Composed of diversified assets in different fields such as technology, financial services, or healthcare, this ETF has become one of the most popular in the world and one of the best-rated.
 Over 10 years, the SPY has generated an average income of 11.04% per year.
 In light of this success, more and more investors are turning to ETFs.